gb2412/freddie-cli/README.md

 A simple CLI to download, process, and train ML models on the [Freddie Mac's Single Family Loan-Level Dataset](https://www.freddiemac.com/research/datasets/sf-loanlevel-dataset).

 Freddie CLI has been developed during the realization of the following research paper: [Interpretable Machine Learning in Credit Risk Modelling](https://archive.org/details/interpretable-machine-learning-in-credit-risk-modelling).
-The CLI is a handy tool for anyone interacting with Freddie Mac's data for analysis and model development.
+The CLI is a handy tool for anyone interacting with Freddie Mac's dataset for analysis and model development.

 Built with [polars](https://pola.rs/) and [click](https://click.palletsprojects.com/en/stable/).